 Cancer with approximately 600,000 deaths yearly is the 2nd leading cause of death in the US after heart disease and stroke, which claim approximately 650,000 lives.

-These 4 cancers (lung, colon, breast and prostate) account for almost half or over 265,000 of all US cancer deaths.
+These 5 cancers account for almost half of all US cancer deaths.

 Based simply on an age of 35 or more, approximately half the population of 330 million or 165 million Americans should be screened.